veritywong/chitter-challenge-first/recipes/repository_design.md

 class Recipe

-  # Replace the attributes by your own columns.
+  require 'bcrypt'

+class User
-  attr_accessor :id, :name, :average_cooking_time, :rating
+  attr_accessor :id, :name, :username, :email, :password

+  # users.password_hash in the database is a :string
+  include BCrypt

 end

 # The keyword attr_accessor is a special Ruby feature